Prediction of 'artificial' urban archetypes at the pedestrian-scale through a synthesis of domain expertise with machine learning methods: Historical context of New Towns

 \section{Historical context of New Towns}

-Ever since the backlash commenced against (to use Christopher Alexander's term) `artificial' towns and cities \parencite{Jacobs1961, Alexander1967}, modernity's failed planning experiments have been easy to reject out-of-hand as unsuccessful and misguided.
-An endless stream of discourse continues to reinforce this narrative while lamenting the state of artificially planned communities, perhaps best epitomised by discussions framing the broken planning paradigms enshrined by suburban sprawl \parencite{Katz1994, Langdon1994, Duany2000, Ellin1999}.
-Nevertheless, the undermining of the pedestrian and public realm continues unabated \parencite{TransportforNewHomes2018} and, as has been argued for Smart Cities, idealised conceptions of urban life re-imagined in the name of engineered efficiencies echo a hauntingly familiar refrain \parencite{Greenfield2013, Hill2013, Townsend2013, Sterling2014}.
+Ever since the backlash commenced against (to use Christopher Alexander's term) `artificial' towns and cities \citep{Jacobs1961, Alexander1967}, modernity's failed planning experiments have been easy to reject out-of-hand as unsuccessful and misguided.
+An endless stream of discourse continues to reinforce this narrative while lamenting the state of artificially planned communities, perhaps best epitomised by discussions framing the broken planning paradigms enshrined by suburban sprawl \citep{Katz1994, Langdon1994, Duany2000, Ellin1999}.
+Nevertheless, the undermining of the pedestrian and public realm continues unabated \citep{TransportforNewHomes2018} and, as has been argued for Smart Cities, idealised conceptions of urban life re-imagined in the name of engineered efficiencies echo a hauntingly familiar refrain \citep{Greenfield2013, Hill2013, Townsend2013, Sterling2014}.